oracle-livelabs/database/heatwave-migration/shell-dump/shell-dump.md

     ![](./images/paste-config.png "paste-config")

-    **Note:** you will need to add your ‘Private API Key’ path where it says “key _ file”.
+    **Note:** you will need to add your ‘Private API Key’ path where it says "key _ file".
 This is how I did it; navigate back to your home directory and create a file called “privapikey.pem” and paste the contents of the Private API Key into the “privapikey.pem” file.
-Retieve the path of the .pem key and update the .oci/config file “key _ file”
+Retieve the path of the .pem key and update the .oci/config file "key _ file"

     ```bash
     <copy>cd</copy>
-    ````
+    ```
-    ````bash
+    ```bash
     <copy>nano privapikey.pem</copy>
     ```